maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 As the main Linux scheduler class is a fair scheduler the fairness must be guaranteed in some way...
 Ok, but how it preempts?

-For this purpose a flag named [`need_reschedule`](https://elixir.bootlin.com/linux/v5.17.9/source/arch/x86/include/asm/thread_info.h#L83) is present in the [`task_struct`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L734)'s [`thread_info` flags (x86)](https://elixir.bootlin.com/linux/v5.17.9/source/arch/x86/include/asm/thread_info.h#L57) and is set or unset on the current task to notify that it should leave the CPU which in turn, after [`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6377) call, will switch to another process context.
+For this purpose a flag named [`need_reschedule`](https://elixir.bootlin.com/linux/v5.17.9/source/arch/x86/include/asm/thread_info.h#L83) is present in the [`task_struct`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L734)'s [`thread_info` flags (i.e. x86)](https://elixir.bootlin.com/linux/v5.17.9/source/arch/x86/include/asm/thread_info.h#L57) and is set or unset on the current task to notify that it should leave the CPU which in turn, after [`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6377) call, will switch to another process context.

 So, when this flag is set?
-- in [`scheduler_tick()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5250), which is constantly called by the timer interrupt [handler](https://elixir.bootlin.com/linux/v2.6.39/source/kernel/time/tick-common.c#L63) (the architecture independent part actually), continuously checking and updating `vruntime` and it [sets the flag](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L4600) when a preemption is needed.
+- in [`scheduler_tick()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5250), which is constantly called by the timer interrupt [handler](https://elixir.bootlin.com/linux/v2.6.39/source/kernel/time/tick-common.c#L63) (the architecture independent part actually), continuously checking and updating `vruntime`, balancing the runqueues, it [sets the flag](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L4600) when a preemption is needed.
 - in [`try_to_wake_up()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L3985), when the current task [has minor priority](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L3562) than the awakened.

 Then, in order to understand when the flag is checked we can think about when a task preemption is needed and also can be done safely.

 ##### In userspace

-Returning [from kernelspace to userspace](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/entry-common.h#L301) is safe to context switch: if it is safe to continue executing the current task, it is also safe to pick a new task to execute.
+Returning [from kernelspace to userspace](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/entry-common.h#L301) is safe to context switch: if it is safe to switch mode and continue executing the current task, it is also safe to pick a new task to execute.
 Has this userspace task still to run?
 Maybe it’s no longer fair to run it.
 This is what happens when from:
 - [system calls](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/entry-common.h#L336)
 - [interrupt handlers](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/entry-common.h#L380)